 To define a proper rainy day fund size you must first do an audit of your overhead.
 How well do you know your monthly overhead?
 Do you have your finances broken down to necessities and extra expenses?
 Your rent/mortgage, credit card or other loan payments, phone bill and food are your primary components of your monthly essential overhead.
 These are followed by such things as car related expenses, your cable bill and other service subscriptions.

-Secondary and so on expenses ca vary a lot according to your age and where you live.
-No matter what else is included, the number one question here is how long will your Rainy day Fund take you if you should lose all of your income tomorrow?
+Secondary and so on expenses can vary a lot according to your age and where you live.
+No matter what else is included, the number one question here is how long will your Reserve Fund take you if you should lose all of your income tomorrow?
 The absolute minimum is three months of your primary overhead costs, and of course, the longer the better.